-This week’s blog will give you an overview of aphasia and stroke recovery, which is often misunderstood.
+This blog provides an overview of aphasia and stroke recovery, which is often misunderstood.
 Spread the word, raise awareness, and join us in providing support for persons with aphasia.

 Aphasia is loss of language, NOT intellect.
 You may have seen this slogan around the internet, and it just could not be more accurate.
 Aphasia affects language, and it may affect expression or understanding, and can present with a variety of severities.